Stage 2 – Identifying health priorities

 Methods for seeking population involvement

 Population involvement is key to informing any needs assessment.
-The key research methods used are summarised in the diagram below (diagram x).
+The key research methods used are summarised in the figure below (figure 11).
 The method used will depend on the scope and aim of a JSNA.

 It is important that the approach provided is relevant and accessible for the population group you are engaging with.
 Health Improvement Scotland has a wide range of tools to support good engagement.